camptocamp/c2cwsgiutils/README.md

 [ghcr.io/camptocamp/c2cwsgiutils:release_4](https://github.com/orgs/camptocamp/packages/container/package/c2cwsgiutils)

 If you need an image with a smaller foot print, use the tags prefixed with `-light`.
-Those are without gdal and without the build tools.
+Those are without GDAL and without the build tools.

 ## General config